-With respect to the firmware, firmware version 4.0x is only compatible with the new CPU and CT/VT modules.
+With respect to the firmware, firmware versions 4.0x and higher are only compatible with the new CPU and CT/VT modules.
 Previous versions of the firmware (3.4x and earlier) are only compatible with the older CPU and CT/VT modules.